ThemeBoy/SportsPress/readme.txt

 If on the off-chance you do encounter issues with the event/team/player/staff/sponsor pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

 == Changelog ==

+= 2.7.5 =
+* Tweak - Add ability to filter events by team and match day in one query.
+* Tweak - Apply reverse team order setting to scoreboard
+* Tweak - Improve performance by updating leaflet script and only loading when required.
+* Tweak - Add overtime notation compatibility for minutes played.
+* Fix - Issue with event edit page where the scripts were not working.
+* Fix - No records when format is default in event list shortcode.

 = 2.7.4 =
 * Tweak - Add option to display birthday, age, or both in birthdays widget.